TheDataDen/Seedbox-Ansible/README.md

 > [!NOTE]
 > The Create Seedbox Docker stack step may look like it is hanging.
 This is because the docker images need to be downloaded.
 If you are on a slow internet connection, this may take a while.
+>
+> If it hangs on `Gathering Facts` then you most likely entered your password incorrectly.
+Ctrl+C to exit and try again.

+> [!IMPORTANT]
+> If you are running this for the first time, or don't have SELinux installed/enabled, the playbook will trigger a reboot.
+The playbook will automatically start continuing after the reboot.
+To check the status of the run, run the `attach.sh` script.

 ## Configuration